m-31/disservice/README.md

 # Disservice

 Simply record your requests to a remote webservice, then replay them later in your tests.
+Matches request-line and headers with wildcards, rewrites host headers, and has a silly name.

+Disservice is © copyright 2012 Matthias Bauer <http://matthias-bauer.net/>.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.

 ## Basic Usage